awslabs/landing-zone-accelerator-on-aws/container/README.md

 3. On the **Create stack** page, verify that the correct template URL is in the **Amazon S3 URL** text box and choose **Next**.

-> **Note:** The template URL will be updated with the S3 bucket link hosting the container installer stack before release.
-For testing purposes, navigate to [Tags](https://gitlab.aws.dev/landing-zone-accelerator/landing-zone-accelerator-on-aws/-/tags), select the tag ID, select Pipelines, choose container-installer, download the stack template, and upload the template file to CloudFormation.

 4. On the **Specify stack details** page, assign a name to your solution stack (recommended: `AWSAccelerator-InstallerContainerStack`)

 5. Under **Parameters**, review and modify the following values: